 All network operators perform maintenance of their network infrastructure, both regularly and irregularly.
 Besides the hardware, virtualization is expected to increase the number of elements subject to such maintenance as NFVI holds new elements like the hypervisor and host OS.
 Maintenance of a particular resource element e.g. hardware, hypervisor etc. may render a particular server hardware unusable until the maintenance procedure is complete.

-However, User/Client of VMs needs to know that such resources WILL be unavailable because of NFVI maintenance.
-This is again to ensure that the ACT-SBY configuration is not violated.
-A stand-alone action (e.g. live migration) from VIM/OpenStack to empty a physical machine so that consequent maintenance procedure could be performed may not only violate the ACT-SBY configuration, but also have impact on real-time processing scenarios where dedicated resources to VMs are necessary and a pause in vCPU is not allowed.
-The User/Client is in a position who can perform the switch between ACT and SBY, or switch to an alternative VNF forwarding graph so the hardware servers hosting the ACT VMs can be emptied for the upcoming maintenance operation.
-Once the target hardware servers are emptied (i.e. no VM running on top), the VIM/OpenStack can mark them with an appropriate flag so that these servers are not considered for VM hosting until these are flagged.
+However, the Consumer of VMs needs to know that such resources will be unavailable because of NFVI maintenance.
+The following use case is again to ensure that the ACT-SBY configuration is not violated.
+A stand-alone action (e.g. live migration) from VIM/OpenStack to empty a physical machine so that consequent maintenance procedure could be performed may not only violate the ACT-SBY configuration, but also have impact on real-time processing scenarios where dedicated resources to virtual resources (e.g. VMs) are necessary and a pause in operation (e.g. vCPU) is not allowed.
+The Consumer is in a position to safely perform the switch between ACT and SBY nodes, or switch to an alternative VNF forwarding graph so the hardware servers hosting the ACT nodes can be emptied for the upcoming maintenance operation.
+Once the target hardware servers are emptied (i.e. no virtual resources are running on top), the VIM can mark them with an appropriate flag (i.e. “maintenance” state) such that these servers are not considered for hosting of virtual machines until these the maintenance flag is cleared (i.e. nodes are back in “normal” status).

-A high-level view of the maintenance procedure is presented in Fig. 2.
-VIM/OpenStack, through its northbound interface, receives a maintenance notification (1.
-Maintenance Instruction in Fig. 2) from the Administrator (e.g. a network operator) who mentions which hardware is subject to such maintenance.
-Maintenance operation includes replacement/upgrade of hardware, update/upgrade of the hypervisor/host OS etc.
+A high-level view of the maintenance procedure is presented in Figure 2.
+VIM/OpenStack, through its northbound interface, receives a maintenance notification (Step 1 “Maintenance Instruction”) from the Administrator (e.g. a network operator) including information about which hardware is subject to maintenance.
+Maintenance operations include replacement/upgrade of hardware, update/upgrade of the hypervisor/host OS, etc.

-The consequent steps to enable User/Client perform ACT-SBY switching are very similar to the fault management scenario.
-From VIM/OpenStacks internal database, it finds out which VMs are running on those particular Hardware Servers and who are the managers of those VMs (Step 2 in Fig. 2).
-The VIM/OpenStack then informs the respective Users/Clients (VNFMs or NFVO) (3.
-Maintenance Notification in Fig. 2).
-The Users/Clients then take necessary actions (e.g. switch to SBY, switch VNF forwarding graphs) and then notifies (4.
-Instruction in Fig. 2).
-Upon receiving such notification, the VIM/OpenStack takes necessary actions (5.
-Execute Instruction in Fig. 2) to empty the Hardware Servers so that consequent maintenance operation could be performed.
-Due to such similarity for Step 2~5, the maintenance procedure and the fault management procedure are kept in the same project.
+The consequent steps to enable the Consumer to perform ACT-SBY switching are very similar to the fault management scenario.
+From VIM/OpenStacks internal database, it finds out which virtual resources (VM-x) are running on those particular Hardware Servers and who are the managers of those virtual resources (Step 2).
+The VIM then informs the respective Consumer (VNFMs or NFVO) in step 3 “Maintenance Notification”.
+Based on this, the Consumer takes necessary actions (e.g. switch to SBY configuration or switch VNF forwarding graphs) and then notifies (Step 4 “Instruction”) the VIM.
+Upon receiving such notification, the VIM takes necessary actions (Step 5 “Execute Instruction” to empty the Hardware Servers so that consequent maintenance operations could be performed.
+Due to the similarity for Steps 2~5, the maintenance procedure and the fault management procedure are investigted in the same project.

 Figure 2 - Maintenance use case